Dennis14e/raspberry-wifi-conf/README.md

 #### `dhcpcd`

-Latest versions of raspbian use dhcpcd to manage network interfaces, since we are running our own dhcp server, if you have dhcpcd installed - make sure you deny the wifi interface as described in the installation section.
+Latest versions of Raspbian use dhcpcd to manage network interfaces, since we are running our own dhcp server, if you have dhcpcd installed - make sure you deny the wifi interface as described in the installation section.

 TODO: Handle this automatically.